ese-detkin-lab/ese5190-2022-lab2-into-the-void-star/README.md

 6. In the example, which low-level C SDK function is directly responsible for telling the PIO to set the LED to a new color?
 How is this function accessed from the main “application” code?<br>

-7.What role does the pioasm “assembler” play in the example, and how does this interact with CMake?<br>
+7. What role does the pioasm “assembler” play in the example, and how does this interact with CMake?<br>